-Impact/ Source Potential Impact Mitigation Measure Implemen tation Schedule/ Cost Residual Impact Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), the way they should interact with local communities and workers. t operation period.
-Spread of Diseases Negligibl e to Minor Negativ e Prevention of diseases (including STDs) will be included in the training programme.
-0&M As soon as the operation start and throughou t operation period.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact operational period.
+The security provider and personnel will adhere to international human right code of conduct.
+Only security personnel and companies with no human right violations will be employed.
+O&M Planning and throughout the operational period.
+Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), the way they should interact with local communities and workers.
+O&M Planning and throughout the operational period.
+Spread of Diseases Negligible Negative Prevention of diseases (including STDs) will be included in the training programme.
+O&M Throughout the operational period.
 Negligible Negative